In this Article

 Some of the many advantages of television for children are:

-From Sesame Street to Dora The Explorer and Arthur, kids’ entertainment shows teach children a plethora of skills ranging from handling emotional trauma, interacting with peers, navigating through tough situations, and stimulating their imaginations through interactive quizzes and thinking patterns.
+From Sesame Street to Dora the Explorer and Arthur, kids’ entertainment shows teach children a plethora of skills ranging from handling emotional trauma, interacting with peers, navigating through tough situations, and stimulating their imaginations through interactive quizzes and thinking patterns.
 Entertainment shows keep your kids engaged, teach them new skills, and let them have fun – all in one package!

-Watching sports shows such as football, cricket, and volleyball can be a great way to generate interest towards outdoor activities.
+Watching sports shows such as football, cricket, and volleyball can be a great way to generate interest in outdoor activities.
 Sports shows encourage kids to be active and healthy, thus enabling them to engage in physical behaviours which, down the line, bring emotional and physical well-being.

 4. Culture Fever

 Does your kid enjoy exploring and travelling?
 Introduce them to the wonders of the world through travel and cultural shows.
-Learning about other cultures will enhance social learning and development skills, encouraging your child to become a holistic thinker and interact with international peers in a friendly-fashion.
+Learning about other cultures will enhance social learning and development skills, encouraging your child to become a holistic thinker and interact with international peers in a friendly fashion.

 From cooking, baking, arts and crafts to music and theatre, creativity is the cornerstone of TV shows.
 Art channels and shows involving music composing, drawing, and painting stimulate the mind and encourage children to answer their inner calling.